-To answer your questions, I consulted with employment lawyer and career coach Lori Rassas.
+Yes, employers can legally ask whether you are fired.
+To help you decide how to handle this in job interviews, I consulted with employment lawyer and career coach Lori Rassas.
 She suggests the following strategies:

 First of all, don’t volunteer the information that you were fired but be prepared to give a well-crafted response if you are asked directly if you have ever been fired.
 This response must be prepared in advance so that you are not caught off guard.

 Second, don’t lie.
 If you mislead anyone about the situation, aside from the fact it is unethical, the truth may come out and be much more damaging that the original infraction.